-The most epic 80s movies to watch this weekend on Netflix, Hulu, and Amazon
+The best 80s movies to watch this weekend on Netflix, Hulu, and Amazon

 The 80s were a decade of social upheaval, bad haircuts, and the kind of music you either loved or hated.
 And while the music might not have been to everyone’s liking, a small selection of the films were, quite frankly, brilliant.
 From alien movies to vampire hits to goofball comedies and more, the 80s packed a punch in every genre if you knew where to look.

 If you’re planning on doing nothing except watching some absolute classic movies next weekend, why not check out our guide to some of the best 80s movies that you can stream right now on Netflix, Hulu, and Amazon?
 Let’s hear it for the decade of decadence!

 Why not start with the film that pretty much brought the 80s to an end and ushered in the grunge-fueled 90s?
 Watching this cult classic now, it’s amazing to think it somehow made a huge loss at the box office despite only having a budget of $3 million.